Advertising revenue has plummeted for all local newspapers amid lockdown – and scores of papers have closed as a result, sparking mass redundancies.

 For more than 150 years the South London Press has fought to bring you the best news in the area, uncovering injustices and holding politicians to account.
 We want to continue what we are good at for another 150 years, but it’s no secret local papers are under pressure in an ever-changing world of digital and social media.
+Now even more so, in these unprecedented times with the threat of coronavirus.

 Over the decades our iconic newspaper titles, the recently combined South London Press, London Weekly News and Mercury have played a pivotal role in the heart of their communities.